janeczku/docker-alpine-kubernetes/README.md

 FROM janeczku/kubernetes-alpine:3.2
 ```

-Each release build is also tagged with a static tag.
+Each release build is also statically tagged.
 Those have the form of `<Alpine Linux image version>-<Alpine-Kubernetes build number>`, e.g.: `3.2-34`.

 ### DNS resolver configuration
 The DNS resolver can be configured by providing environment variables via `docker run -e ...`.
 This allows to specify - inter alia - nameservers or search-domains that take precedence over the values in the containers resolv.conf.